Ajiaco and Crumpets with Pebre

 Chile possesses a lengthy coastline and a central valley that is one of the most productive growing areas of the world (most of the fresh produce available in our supermarkets in the Northern Hemisphere during the Winter months comes from there) so the cuisine relies heavily on local fresh seafood, meats, fruits and vegetables.
 The food is hearty, delicious and prepared simply with strong influences from the many Europeans who immigrated there.

-One of my favourites is a Chilean Pesto style condiment called Pebre.
+One of my favorites is a Chilean Pesto style condiment called Pebre.
 Pebre consists of cilantro, onion /shallot, peppers, garlic, parsley or oregano, salt, pepper, lime juice, vinegar and oil.
 Some versions have tomatoes added as well but I don’t usually add them.
 I love it in soups, sandwiches and even on buttered toast.
 This is the spiciest thing I’ve ever found in Chilean food where back pepper can often be considered Muy Picante!

 ajiaco.JPG